-THE recent spate of celebrity deaths is because you, and all the famous people you like, are getting really old, experts have confirmed.
+THIS year’s spate of celebrity deaths is because you, and all the famous people you like, are getting old, experts have confirmed.

-The recent deaths of David Bowie, Lemmy, Alan Rickman, Terry Wogan and Earth, Wind & Fire’s Maurice White were not caused by a mysterious celebrity plague, but by their advanced age which, for their fans, is likely only one generation ahead.
+The Institute for Studies stressed the deaths were not caused by a mysterious celebrity plague, but by their advanced age which, for their fans, is likely only one generation ahead.

-Professor Henry Brubaker, from the Institute for Studies, said: “Celebrities died in the 1980s as well, you know.
+Professor Henry Brubaker said: “Celebrities died in the 1980s as well, you know.

 “But they were people like Rock Hudson and Rita Hayworth, and because you’d never heard of them you changed the channel and ignored your parents’ realisation of their own mortality.